Siberian Education: Reception

-Siberian Education received positive reviews.
+Siberian Education received mixed to positive reviews.
 James Luxford from The National (UAE) gave to the film a score of 3/5 writing:

 "Sombre and grim, this coming-of-age tale keeps the scale small but the issues big, hinting at wider questions of good and evil in the world, but an inability to offer truly memorable moments creates a ceiling artistically".
 He also appreciated Salvatores' script and Malkovich's performance.

 Catherine Brown from Filmink praised the film saying that:"

 Despite its faults, the film is worth viewing not only for Malkovich's brilliant performance".

 The Hollywood Reporter gave to the film a positive review calling it: "[...] a strong piece of exotica".

+Lee Marshal from Screen Daily praised the lush photography and convincing lead performance, but noticed that generally the story didn't feel authentic and the heavily accented dialogue is difficult to take seriously.